Sergong/DW2AM/README.md

 2 Scripts incorporated are modified versions of those found in the following project: https://github.com/simonschellaert/spotify2am

-1 scripts, the itunes.py script is an old one from Jim Randell that I added to to include a "new playlist" function.
+1 script; the itunes.py script is an old one from Jim Randell that I added to to include a "new playlist" function.
 The script functions reasonable well on the latest iTunes on Mac OS X El Capitan, despite using the 'old' appscript python library.